team-abnormals/announcements/faq.md

 # Questions regarding all mods

 **Q: Will this mod come to 1.17 / 1.17.1?**
 **A:** Yes, eventually.
-Forge for that version has not been released yet, so be patient.
+It is in progress but will take time.
+You can support us on [Patreon](https://www.patreon.com/teamabnormals) to access early betas.

 **Q: Will this mod port to Fabric?**
 A: Our mods are planned to stay on only Forge for the time being.